 Spreading routes during winter slipperiness

-In winter weather, the gritters drive on all main roads, important roads in the districts (district access roads) and in places that must remain easily accessible.
-The municipality spreads grit on carriageways and cycle paths.
-We do not spread grit on internal roads, such as side roads, residential areas or roads where mainly local traffic drives.
-Spreading grit is only useful if the salt is driven over frequently.
-We also do not spread grit on pavements and footpaths.
-View the gritting routes on the Map .
+During winter weather, gritting trucks run on all main roads, important roads in the neighborhoods (neighborhood access roads) and in places that must remain easily accessible.
+The municipality gritters on roadways and bicycle paths.
+We do not grit on internal roads, such as side roads, residential areas or roads with mainly local traffic.
+Gritting is only useful if the salt is often driven over.
+We also do not grit on sidewalks and walkways.
+View the gritting routes on the Map.

 Enjoying snow fun again this winter?